Operation Cockade: Operation Wadham

 Planners for Operation Wadham wanted the Germans to believe that the Americans were going to invade in the area of Brest, a seaport on the Breton Peninsula.
 The hoax involved minimal "real" forces, with a notional amphibious group sailing directly from the United States and another force from Britain with ten divisions in all, to conduct an invasion at Brest.
 The premise was that the Americans were planning to invade Brest after the successful invasion at Boulogne.
-However, the air commitment for the plan was considerably less than Starkey's, Eaker also criticized Wadham by saying that the combined bomber offensive would more effectively destroy the Luftwaffe than the diverted bomber resources could provide in support of Wadham.
+However, the air commitment for the plan was considerably less than Starkey's, Eaker also criticised Wadham by saying that the combined bomber offensive would more effectively destroy the Luftwaffe than the diverted bomber resources could provide in support of Wadham.
 Other than aircraft, the Americans had to provide only 75 dummy landing craft to aid in the deception effort.

 The primary weakness in Wadham's story was that the US forces were going to land outside of Allied tactical air support range.
 Prior to the operation, the Army Operations Branch called Wadham a "very weak plan" but stated that it was "essential as a part of Cockade to reinforce Starkey."

 The notional order of battle for Operation Wadham included the following: